 - Melt the butter in a small saucepan over medium heat.
 Add the garlic and cook, stirring frequently, until garlic sizzles, about 3 minutes.
 Remove from heat and reserve.

 - Arrange each ear of corn on a square of foil and brush all over with the garlic butter.

 - Wrap each ear of corn in several strips of bacon, securing with toothpicks if you wish.
 Wrap the corn in the foil.

-- Arrange the foil wrapped corn on the grill and cook, turning several times, until you hear the bacon sizzling.
-Check one to make sure the bacon is brown and remove from the grill.
+- Arrange the foil wrapped corn on the grill and cook, turning several times, until you hear the bacon sizzling, about 5 to 10 minutes.
+Check one ear to make sure the bacon is golden brown, and remove from the grill.

 - Open foil packets, remove toothpicks if you used them, sprinkle with chopped chives and serve.

-If you enjoy this recipe, we’d be thrilled if you clicked the little stars above and gave the recipe a 5-star rating.
+If you enjoy this corn on the cob with bacon recipe, we’d be thrilled if you clicked the little stars above and gave the recipe a 5-star rating.

 If you use Pinterest to save and share ideas, be sure to follow BENSA Bacon Lovers Society.
 We have the largest collection of bacon recipes, with more than 45 boards for every meal and occasion!